 The SJ9 is superior in terms of its features and performance.
 However, the PS999 UK price feels a little too high, especially considering that it’s only $799 in the US.
 Even at post-Brexit pricing, we hoped for a US price that translated to PS899 and even PS799.

 Samsung’s HWK950, however, is an excellent option if your budget allows it.
 It includes powerful wireless rear speakers and the unique arrangement of up-firing speakers in the front soundbar to create an Atmos bubble.

 Samsung’s HWK850 also ditches HWK950’s rears.
 It also doesn’t have pseudo-rear channel speakers in its soundbar like the SJ9, which robs it of some soundstage widths and clarity.
 It does, however, push its height effects forward than the SJ9 and gives you a greater sense of Atmos effects above you.

-The LG SJ9 soundbar is an excellent option for those who want to upgrade their TV audio experience.
+The LG SJ9 soundbar reviews are an excellent option for those who want to upgrade their TV audio experience.
 The impressive sound quality and room-filling sound make it a strong pick for this price range.
 The wireless subwoofer makes it easy to place the SJ9 in more areas of your home theater.
-Overall, the LG SJ9 is an excellent addition to your TV setup.
+Overall, the LG SJ9 review is an excellent addition to your TV setup.